inspec/inspec-aws/README.md

   - platform: aws
 ```

 ### Use the Resources

 Since this is an InSpec resource pack, it only defines InSpec resources.
-To use these resources in your own controls you should create your own profile:
+To use these resources in your controls, create your profile:

-#### Create a new profile
+#### Create a profile

 ```

-$ inspec init profile --platform aws my-profile
+inspec init profile --platform aws my-profile
 ```

-The above command will generate a sample inspec.yml that depends on `master`.
-We recommend this is pinned to a release of the resource pack as follows
+The above command generates a sample inspec.yml that depends on `master`.
+We recommend this is pinned to a release of the resource pack as follows.

 Example `inspec.yml`: